AdobeDocs/developers-animatesdk-docs/presetPanel_object/presetPane8.md

 Method; adds a preset to the Motion Presets panel from a specified XML file.
 The path specified in *namePath* must exist in the panel.
 To create XML files that can be imported, use [presetPanel.exportItem()](#_bookmark786).
-If you don’t pass a value for *namePath*, the imported preset is placed in the Custom Presets folder and given the same name as the imported file (without the XML extension).
+If you donâ€™t pass a value for *namePath*, the imported preset is placed in the Custom Presets folder and given the same name as the imported file (without the XML extension).

 #### Example